MuradGadirovUoL/dissertation/README.md

-# AI-Driven Prediction of Worst-Case Response Times (WCRT) in Fixed-Priority Real-Time Systems
+# AI-Driven Schedulability Assessment and Worst-Case Response Time Prediction in Fixed-Priority Uniprocessor Real-Time Systems

 This repository contains the full implementation, models, and reproducibility artefacts for the MSc dissertation project:

-**"AI-Driven Prediction of Worst-Case Response Times in Fixed-Priority Uniprocessor Real-Time Systems"**
+**"AI-Driven Schedulability Assessment and Worst-Case Response Time Prediction in Fixed-Priority Uniprocessor Real-Time Systems
+"**

 ---